goyeet/RSA-Cryptosystem/README.md

 # RSA Cryptosystem

-NOTE: This program is adapted from a Computer Systems and C Programming assignment.
+NOTE: This program is adapted from a Computer Systems and C Programming assignment.\
+(Header files provided by Professor)

 This C program contains code for a key generator which produces RSA public and private key pairs, an encryptor which encrypts files using a public key, and a decryptor which decrypts encrypted